Digital hoarding

 Digital hoarding (also known as e-hoarding, e-clutter, data hoarding, digital pack-rattery or cyber hoarding) is defined by researchers as an emerging sub-type of hoarding disorder characterized by individuals collecting excessive digital material which leads to those individuals experiencing stress and disorganization.
 Digital hoarding takes place in electronic environments where information is stored digitally.
-The term gained popularity among online forums and in the media before receiving scholarly attention.
+The term initially gained popularity among online forums and in the media before receiving scholarly attention.
 Research indicates there may be correlation between individuals who exhibit physical and digital hoarding behaviors and acknowledges there is a lack of psychological literature on the subject.

 Several studies suggest the main influential factors of digital hoarding are related to a number of issues and personal reasons which includes reduced costs for storing data, individuals lacking time to curate accumulated data, the perceived lifespan of data and emotional attachment to digital assets.
 The studies conducted to examine digital hoarding are limited in scope as this is an emerging area of study.
 There is a lack of agreement among researchers about whether digital hoarding is a condition to be treated rather than a normal human activity.

 The term data hoarding is also used to describe the (non-pathological) archiving of large amounts of data that might otherwise be lost, such as old video games and websites.
 Due to the massive 2025 United States government online resource removals, data hoarding as loss prevention gained much attention.

+Data hoarding differs from commercial and governmental digital hoarding activities such as data collection and data mining, which are hoarded for the purposes of AI training, targeted advertising and mass surveillance.

+Datahoarding-behavior can be observed in various digital spaces such as the social media Reddit's datahoarder community (/r/DataHoarder).
+In 2018, the community collectively archived approximately 25 terabytes of pornographic images from the microblogging site Tumblr after it was announced the site would impose a ban on NSFW material.
+On the 6th of October 2025, a member of Reddit's datahoarder community created an organized database of the Epstein files.